-Figure 1: Concept of data provision and the relevance of Metadata
+Figure 2: Concept of data provision and the relevance of Metadata in the NAP domain

 Publication

-A publication is an abstract information element that covers the (recurring) data set(s) of a distinct content provided in a specific data format based on a specific communication method.
+A publication is an abstract information element that covers a dataset published by a data publisher and which has one or multiple distributions.

+Distribution

-So a publication is the combination of a data set and the way the data is published (made accessible).
-The same data set (e.g. static parking information for truck drivers) can be provided in different ways e.g. as downloadable zip file or as XML using a SOAP web service.
-These are two publications based on one data set.
+A distribution describes the data formats and communication methods for a dataset.
+There may be one or multiple distributions for one dataset.
+For example, the same data set (e.g. static parking information for truck drivers) can be provided in different ways e.g. as downloadable zip file or as XML using a SOAP web service.
+These are two distributions based on one data set.

 Metadata set

-Metadata describe the administration, organisation, and content of a data set Metadata are therefore crucial elements to make NAPs accessible and searchable.
+Metadata describe the administration, organisation, and content of a publication, including the published data set and the corresponding distributions.
+Metadata are therefore crucial elements to make NAPs accessible and searchable.
 The most visible Metadata representation are the dataset descriptions in NAP portals, see the example from the Mobility Data Marketplace (MDM, German NAP) in Figure 2.

 A Metadata set is the collection of all metadata elements.